SaiRev0/QuickSell-Frontend-Assignment/README.md

 ## Saving User View State

 The application uses localStorage to persist the user's view state.
-This allows users to resume their work even after closing and reopening the browser.
+This allows user to store their group and order filters even after closing and reopening the browser.

 ## Credits

-It is build by Saiyam Jain from IIT (BHU), Varanasi.
+It is build by Saiyam Jain from IIT (BHU), Varanasi, uisng Create-React-App and Typescript.
 It is a Quick Sell Frontend Assignment.
-It is build uisng Create-React-App and Typescript.
-It is a simple Kanban Board Application.
+It is a simple Kanban Board Application, frontend UI.